 1325 euthanized (HSJC had to practice euthanasia as it was a full intake shelter under Jefferson County contract)

-*HSJC gives up the Jefferson County Animal Control contract and now operates as a limited intake, no-kill facility.
-2018 January – March:
+*HSJC gave up the Jefferson County Animal Control contract in early 2018 and now operates as a private, limited intake, no-kill facility.

 276 animals taken in